15 Project 4 - Developing an image filter

 }

-Because we are using the linkSystemLibrary() method, it means that the library files for libspng are searched in your system to be linked with the exe build target.
+Since we are using the linkSystemLibrary() method, it means that the library files for libspng are searched in your system to be linked with the exe build target.
 If you have not yet built and installed the libspng library into your system, this linkage step will likely not work.
-Because it will not find the library files.
+Because it will not find the library files in your system.

 So, just remember to install libspng in your system, if you want to build this project.
 Having this build script above written, we can finally build our project by running the zig build command in the terminal.